syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the present value of an investment.
 The present value is the total amount that a series of future payments is worth now.

 #### Syntax
-PV(rate, nper, pmt, fv, type),
+PV(rate, number_of_periods, payment, future_value, type),

 #### Where:
 * **rate** is the interest rate per period.
 For example, if you obtain an automobile loan at 10% annual interest rate and make monthly payments, your interest rate per month is 10%/12 or 0.83%.
 You would enter 10%/12 or 0.83% or 0.0083, into the formula as the rate.
-* **nper** is the total number of payment periods in an annuity.
+* **number_of_periods** is the total number of payment periods in an annuity.
 For example, if you get a four-year car loan and make monthly payments, your loan has 4*12 (or 48) periods.
-You would enter 48 into the formula for nper.
+You would enter 48 into the formula for number_of_periods.
-* **pmt** is the payment made for each period and cannot change over the life of the annuity.
-Typically, pmt includes principal and interest, but no other fees or taxes.
+* **payment** is the payment made for each period and cannot change over the life of the annuity.
+Typically, payment includes principal and interest, but no other fees or taxes.
 For example, the monthly payments on $10,000, four-year car loan at 12 percent are $263.33.
-You will have to enter 263.33 into the formula as the pmt.
-If pmt is omitted, you must include the fv argument.
+You will have to enter 263.33 into the formula as the payment.
+If payment is omitted, you must include the future_value argument.
-* **fv** is the future value or a cash balance that you want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
+* **future_value** is the future value or a cash balance that you want to attain after the last payment is made.
+If future_value is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
 For example, if you want to save $50,000 to pay for a special project in 18 years, then $50,000 is the future value.
 You could then make a conservative guess at an interest rate and determine how much you must save each month.
-If fv is omitted, you must include the pmt argument.
+If future_value is omitted, you must include the payment argument.
 * **type** is the number 0 or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.

 #### Remarks
-* Make sure that you are consistent about the units you use for specifying rate and nper.
-If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 4*12 for nper.
-If you make annual payments on the same loan, use 12% for rate and 4 for nper.
+* Make sure that you are consistent about the units you use for specifying rate and number_of_periods.
+If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 4*12 for number_of_periods.
+If you make annual payments on the same loan, use 12% for rate and 4 for number_of_periods.
 * In annuity functions, the cash you pay out such as a deposit to savings is represented by a negative number; the cash you receive such as a dividend check is represented by a positive number.
 * One financial argument is solved in terms of the others.
-If rate is not 0, then, If rate is 0, then, (pmt * nper) + pv + fv = 0
+If rate is not 0, then, If rate is 0, then, (payment * number_of_periods) + present_value + future_value = 0

 ### QUARTILE
 Returns the quartile of a data set.